nikoheikkila/nikoheikkila.fi/content/blog/clean-frontend-architecture-with-sveltekit/domain-modelling.md

 }
 ```

+Irrelevant to the chosen paradigm, `createPhoto` is called in the service layer transforming the raw data from the API gateway to one or more domain models.

 ## Rendering the Domain

 Strongly-typed domain entities are a delight to work with when implementing UI components.
 For example, consider how we render a photo in our application as a Svelte component.
 I've removed some attributes from the HTML markup for brevity, but you can see the full implementation [here](https://github.com/nikoheikkila/photo-browser/blob/main/src/components/FullPhoto.svelte).